aaaristo/codechat/README.md

 ## UI

 The UI is a simple chat interface that allows you to interact with OpenAI.
 You can ask questions, upload images, and monitor what the model is doing in the console.
 By default you can access it on `http://localhost:3000`.
+The conversation will be kept for context in your project folder.

 ## Environment Variables
 Make sure to set the following environment variables: